Kernix13/markdown-cheatsheet/README.md

 Use this markdown cheat cheat as a guide for writing your markdown files.
 If you like it then clone or fork it, or at least click the **star** button.
 You can also check out the [Markdown Cheat Sheet article](https://kernixwebdesign.com/website/code/markdown-cheat-sheet-beginners/) I wrote, though it is not as inclusive as this guide.

-I'm breaking up all the markdown syntax into 7 categories (I'll explain what those mean in each section):
+I'm breaking up all the markdown syntax into 8 categories:

+1. Basics
 1. Styles
 1. Miscellaneous
 1. Links